ology/Cloud-Bookmarker/README.md

 Better yet, use the Chrome external extension that comes with this repo.

-Browse the bookmarks at http://0:5000/?a=123 by clicking the "Bookmarks" button in the extension.
+Browse the bookmarks at http://0:5000/ by clicking the "Bookmarks" button in the extension.

 * You will need to login.
-The password for 123 is abc123.
+The password for account 123 is abc123.

 To delete a bookmark, click the "x" button.